Zepbound vs Trulicity: How they compare for weight loss

 The Zepbound pen automatically injects the medication through its hidden needle.
 When you press the button on the Zepbound pen, the needle enters your skin and retracts when the injection is complete.

-You use the Zepbound pen once weekly on a day that’s best for you.
+Eli Lilly recommends most patients take Zepbound once weekly on a day that’s best for you.
 You can inject the medication into your upper arm, thigh, or abdominal area.

-According to the FDA, after a starting dose of 2.5 mg a week over four weeks, the Zepbound dosage can be increased every four weeks to achieve the target dosages of 5 mg, 10 mg, or 15 mg weekly.
-The maximum dose of Zepbound is 15 mg weekly.
+Eli Lilly, the manufacturer of Zepbound, recommends a starting dose of 2.5 mg a week over four weeks.
+After that, Lilly recommends that the Zepbound dosage can be increased every four weeks to achieve the target dosages of 5 mg, 10 mg, or 15 mg weekly.
+The maximum recommended dose of Zepbound is 15 mg weekly.

 Today, there are other medications that are available as part of an obesity specialist’s toolkit when addressing each person’s unique biological needs.